-The prostate gland sits around your urethra (waterpipe) as it leaves the bladder and, when it enlarges, it may block the flow of urine (pictured right).
+The prostate gland sits around the water pipe as it leaves the bladder and, when it enlarges, it may block the flow of urine (pictured right).

-TURP involves telescopic removal of the obstructing, central part of the prostate with diathermy (electric current), creating a wide channel to allow urine to flow more easily.
+The procedure involves telescopic "shelling out" of the central part of the prostate using a laser to create a wide channel which allows urine to flow more easily.
 We usually insert a temporary bladder catheter at the end of the operation.